 The Character Residential and Low Density Residential Areas are unlikely to be redeveloped at significantly higher densities.
 This is due to the planning provisions that seek to retain the traditional housing stock and character and to maintain the low density urban form.
-Consequently, these areas are unlikely to place increased pressure on travel demand.
+Consequently, these areas are unlikely to increase travel demand.

-The desired residential character of these areas may suffer if through-traffic is not appropriately managed in local streets.
-The Project, by reducing traffic on Milton Road and Coronation Drive and other local roads and streets, would alleviate through-traffic in local streets.
+The desired residential character of these areas may suffer if through-traffic is not appropriately managed in local streets (i.e. rat-running) The Project, by reducing traffic on Milton Road and Coronation Drive and other local roads and streets, may alleviate through-traffic in local streets.